Alcohol and Its Effect on Families: A Comprehensive Guide

 Economic Strain

 Another significant facet where the adverse effects of alcohol addiction manifest is in the economic stability of the family.
 Often, individuals grappling with addiction find it difficult to maintain steady employment, leading to reduced income and financial strain.
-In fact, a study discovered that alcohol use disorder (AUD) causes workers to miss over 232 million workdays a year.

 The family might find themselves drowning in mounting medical bills, unforeseen expenditures, and a dwindling pool of resources for essential needs such as children’s education and development.
 The ensuing financial instability fuels tensions and disagreements within the family, creating a vicious cycle that seems unending.